WSET Level 2 Award in Wines

 Recommended Private Study: 6 hours per week, for each of 5 weeks, totalling 30 hours private study is recommended for this course.

 Dates & Timing: On-line tutoring is available for the duration of the 5-week course.
-Course materials are available on-line for up to one year.

 Dates: Please note that candidates must be fully paid & registered, 10 working days in advance of the start date.

 - Mon 19th Sept; exam on Mon 7th Nov (paper exam at 6pm; computer exam at 7pm)

 - Mon 31st Oct; paper exam on Tues 6th Dec at 5.30, computer exam on Mon 5th Dec at 7pm).

 - Mon 23rd Jan; details to be confirmed.